snowyTheHamster/pdf_reorder_with_ocr/README.md

 - input_pdf_here: Add your pdf file here with a .pdf extension
 - output_is_here: This is where the reordered pdf will be saved.
-- temp_folder: A temp folder where jpgs and txt files are temporarily generated.
 - start.py: Our python script.

 ### Break down of process